Components

 is a set of pairwise non-adjacent vertices.
 More formally, the following holds for independent set -

-.
-The neighborhood of , denoted is the set of all vertices that are adjacent to a vertex in .
+and .
+The induced subgraph denoted is defined as That is, it is the induced subgraph whose vertices are adjacent to some vertex in

 -